browserengineering/book/book/embeds.md

-The `Transform` shifts over the child frame contents so that its top-left corner starts in the right place,[^content-box] `ClipRRect` clips the contents of the iframe to the inside of the border, and `paint_outline` adds the border and `paint_visual_effects` clips content outside the viewable area of the iframe.
-Conveniently, we've already implemented all of these features and can simply trigger them from our browser CSS file:
+The `Transform` shifts over the child frame contents so that its top-left corner starts in the right place,[^content-box] `ClipRRect` clips the contents of the iframe to the inside of the border, and `paint_outline` adds the border.
+To trigger the outline, just add this to the browser CSS file:

 [^content-box]: This book doesn't go into the details of the [CSS box model][box-model], but the `width` and `height` attributes of an